 THE GOALS OF ANY SYSTEM OF LEGISLATIVE PROCEDURE ARE, AS EXPLAINED by Thomas Jefferson, the same: "accuracy in business, economy of time, order, uniformity, and impartiality."
 It is with these goals in mind that the Speaker enforces, applies, and interprets the House Rules of Procedure.
-And it is with these goals in mind that the parliamentarians assist him in the execution of those duties conferred upon him by the Members of the House when they adopted the rules for this legislature.
+And it is with these goals in mind that the parliamentarians assist him in the execution of those duties conferred upon him by the Members of the House when they adopted the rules of procedure for this legislature.

-For the general principles governing the identification and use of precedents that guide our work as parliamentarians and are used in editing this manual, we direct the reader to the preface to the manual prepared for the 86th Legislature (2019), which is reprinted on the following page for easy reference.
+For the general principles governing the identification and use of precedents that guide our work as parliamentarians (including the editing of this manual), we direct the reader to the notes following this preface.